blog posts

 Introduction to XML

-Extensible markup language or XML for short is used to store structured data or more in network exchanges or between two different systems.
-A very simple and small database in the scale of a text file that is easily defined and used.
+Extensible Markup Language, or XML for short, is used to store structured data or other information in network exchanges or between two different systems.
+It is a straightforward and small database on the scale of a text file that is easily defined and used.

 • What is the XML language?